Ava DuVernay Hopes You Hear 'The Heartbeat Of The Boys' In Central Park 5

 On whether New York City or the prosecution have acknowledged wrongdoing

-The city never apologized, they settled.
+The city never apologized; they settled.
 No one on the side of the prosecution ever apologized.
 They've stuck by the fact that even though the real man came out and said: I did it, I did it alone.
-Even though all of that physical evidence was from him was matched to the victim, and it was in fact him, and only him, these people still refuse to acknowledge that they — not made a mistake — lied.
+Even though all of that physical evidence was from him, was matched to the victim, and it was in fact him, and only him, these people still refuse to acknowledge that they — not made a mistake — lied.
 Lied.

 On whether she sets out to "change minds"